farolfo/jComprehension/README.md

 ### Introduction

-We may solve our problems using `for`+`if` statements in an imperative way, or by the usage of `map`+`filter` if we want to use a functional approach, but we have another powerfull way of solving these same problems: list comprehensions.
+We may solve our problems using `for`+`if` statements in an imperative way, or by the usage of `map`+`filter` if we want to use a functional approach, but we have another powerful way of solving these same problems: list comprehensions.
 List comprehensions are syntatic constructions that are used to build lists in many languages, such as Haskell, Python or Ruby, using the algebraic set-builder notation.
-This notation hasn't yet been added to the Java world, and is the intention of this library to do that.
+This notation hasn't yet been added to the Java world, and it is the intention of this library to do that.

 For example, let's suppose we want to get all the even numbers of a given list.
-In the algebra wolrd we would so with the set-builder notation like
+In the algebra world we would so with the set-builder notation like
 ```
 { x | x E R ^ x is-even }
 ```